 The distinguished surname Biase originated in an area of Italy, known as the Papal States.
 Although people were originally known only by a single name, it became necessary for people to adapt a second name to identify themselves as populations grew and travel became more frequent.
 The process of adopting fixed

 was not complete until the modern era, but the use of hereditary family names in Italy began in the 10th and 11th centuries.
 Italian hereditary surnames were developed according to fairly general principles and they are characterized by a profusion of derivatives coined from given names.
 Although the most traditional type of family name found in the region of the Papal States is the

 surnames are also found.
-Local

 names, which are the least frequent of the major types of surnames found in Italy, are derived from a place-name where the original bearer once resided or held land.
 Often Italian local surnames bore the prefix "di," which signifies emigration from one place to another, but does not necessarily denote nobility.
 The Biase family lived in the city of Benevento, which lies east of Naples.
 Earliest records date back to the 14th century, when the Blasio family branched from this town to Bari, Catanzaro, and Reggio di Calabria.

 The surname Biase was first found in the city of Benevento.

 This web page shows only a small excerpt of our Biase research.
 More information is included under the topic Early Biase History in all our PDF Extended History products

 Surnames that originated in Italy are characterized by an enormous number of spelling variations